 This imposing Edwardian property retains many original features and stands well on its plot and is approached by a broad gavel driveway.
 From the entrance porch a welcoming reception hall sets the tone for this graceful home, giving an immediate feeling of light and comfort.
-The heart of this impressive property is the kitchen which is open to the snug and conservatory with a large pantry, also on the ground floor is a fifth bedroom with en suite shower, a separate cloakroom and a further shower room..
+The heart of this impressive property is the extended and refurbished kitchen which is open to the conservatory, also on the ground floor is a fifth bedroom with en suite shower, a separate cloakroom and a further shower room..
 At the front of the house is the cosy and well-proportioned sitting room with a square bay window and open fireplace, across the hallway is an equally large family room/dining room also with a square bay window.
 On the first floor a spacious landing leads to the impressive master bedroom with fitted wardrobes.
 Two further double bedrooms, a single bedroom and a family bathroom with separate WC complete this floor.

 St George's Avenue is situated on the eastern edge of Havant in the sought after residential area of Warblington.
 Warblington School can be found at the end of the road with Warblington train station, on the London Victoria line, just a short walk to the north and The Avenue Tennis Club.
 Havant town centre is around a 1 mile walk from the house and caters for all day-to-day shopping requirements, with shops including Waitrose and a mainline railway station with access to London Waterloo to the north and Brighton and Southampton to the east and west.
 The property also